-By 1977 I’d dropped out of Brisbane Art College to concentrate on the new punk rock revolution that was so consuming me I was already putting its central DIY ethic into practice and starting to write about it; proselytise is probably a better word.
-I started doing record reviews for the University of Queensland student newspaper Semper, and I started putting out a fanzine with (the late) Andrew McMillan that I always blamed him for calling Suicide Alley.
+By 1977 I’d dropped out of Brisbane Art College to concentrate on the punk rock revolution that was so consuming me I was already putting its central DIY ethic into practice and starting to write about it; proselytise is probably a better word.
+I started doing record reviews for the University of Queensland student newspaper Semper, and I started putting out a fanzine with (the late) Andrew McMillan that I never forgave him for calling Suicide Alley.

-After the Saints left Brisbane to go to London and Andrew went to Sydney to take up a job with RAM magazine, I saw the first gig the GoBetweens ever played at the start of 1978, and then I jumped in my car and moved to Melbourne, where I’d connected with Bruce Milne and was already working with him on our new ‘national’ punkzine, Pulp.
+After the Saints left Brisbane to go to London and Andrew went to Sydney to take up a job with RAM magazine, I saw the first gig the GoBetweens ever played at the start of 1978, and then jumped in my car and moved to Melbourne, where I’d connected with Bruce Milne and was already working with him on our new ‘national’ punkzine, Pulp.
 Got to Melbourne, started doing a show with Bruce called Know Your Product on the then-fledgling 3RRR, then Bruce went off to Adelaide to help Stuart Coupe and Donald Robertson get up a new actual national rock magazine called Roadrunner.
 To read more about this formative period, go to my Fanzines page here.
-So Pulp just got overtaken, I went solo on mid-dawns at 3RRR, and I served as Roadrunner’s ‘Melbourne editor’.
+So Pulp just got overtaken, I went solo on the mid-dawn graveyard shift at 3RRR, and I served as Roadrunner’s ‘Melbourne editor’.

 I moved on to Sydney in 1980.
 I followed my then-girlfriend there, and that’s when I started writing professionally, if you could call it that.
 Started writing for the two other national rock rags, RAM and Rolling Stone, and also started stringing, writing previews on touring bands, for the Adelaide Advertiser.
 All of a sudden, I found myself functioning as a freelance journalist – something I would continue to do, and almost make a living off, for the next 15 years.